ujjwalguptaofficial/fortjs-doc/docs/tutorial/shield.md

 Description: "Description about Shield component & how to use"
 ---

 Shiled is security layer on top of Section (Controller).
-It controls whether a request should be allowed to enter inside the Section.
+It controls whether a request should be allowed to enter inside the Section or not.
 It can also be used for doing some task before passing it to workers.

 e.g - Consider a case - where a controller "Admin" is only allowed if the request is authenticated.
 You can create a shield which will check for the conditions and if it does not satisfy the conditions, you can just reject it.